bonovoxly/nv-demo/notes.md

 ```

 - I think I should break up api at some point.
 For now, charging ahead.
-- curl getting a file works:
+- New curl getting a file works.
+No more presigned URL:

 ```bash
 ❯ curl -s -u nvclient:mysecretkey https://nv-demo.nv.lfc.sh/foo